-This method was developed in-house using techniques evolved through internal departmental research investigations and incorporates information provided by nuclear gauge manufacturers.
+This Test Method was developed in-house using techniques evolved through internal departmental research investigations and incorporates information provided by nuclear gauge manufacturers.

-This method sets out the procedure for the determination of the compacted density of soils and crushed rock materials using a nuclear surface moisture-density gauge in the direct transmission mode.
+This Test Method sets out the procedure for the determination of the compacted density of soils and crushed rock materials using a nuclear surface moisture-density gauge in the direct transmission mode.
 Insitu dry density is determined from measured values of wet density and moisture content.